-No specific issues were raised relating to section 64 of the 2003 Act as it applies to sheltered housing complexes.
+No specific issues were raised relating to section 64 of the 2003 Act as it applies to sheltered or retirement housing complexes or in relation to section 54 of the 2003 Act.

 However, more generally, in recommendations 4 and 5 of its report, the Committee considered section 64.
 It noted that the complexity of the current law can create barriers to switching property factors.
 Furthermore, the threshold of a two thirds majority contained in section 64 might be acting as a barrier to switching factors.